mqxf/mlang/README.md

+# OUTDATED
+I have since started to remake this with v22, which can be seen in my new repository mvln-coby

 # mlang
 Compiler for the mlang programming language.
 This compiler will turn it into assembly (.s) which can then be compiled further with GCC or another assembler and linker.